While there has been talk of this for over five years now, it looks like it might finally be happening.

 Basics of Boliviana de Aviacion’s A330s

-Boliviana de Aviacion will be acquiring former Virgin Australia Airbus A330-200s.
+Boliviana de Aviacion is acquiring former Virgin Australia Airbus A330-200s.
 Virgin Australia discontinued long haul flights in 2020, around the start of the pandemic, and dumped its A330s and 777s.
-The planes have been stored ever since.
+The planes have been stored for the last few years.

-The first A330 to join BoA’s fleet will have the MSN 1452, and it’s a nearly 10 year old plane that’s owned by leasing company Avolon.
-The plane features 275 seats, including 20 business class seats and 255 economy class seats.
+The first A330 to join BoA’s fleet has the registration code CP-3209, and it landed in Bolivia on April 25, 2023.
+For what it’s worth, this is a roughly eight year old plane, and it features 275 seats, including 20 business class seats and 255 economy class seats.

 These planes have reverse herringbone seats in business class, which are fully flat and feature direct aisle access.
 This will be an absolutely massive improvement compared to the carrier’s current business class, which just consists of recliner seats that don’t even have personal televisions.

-To coincide with the A330s, BoA will also be undergoing a rebranding, and will introduce a new livery.
+To coincide with the A330s, BoA is also undergoing a rebranding, and is introducing a new livery.
 How pretty is this livery?!

 I can’t wait to fly the A330 once it enters service, as I’ve been wanting to fly the airline and visit Bolivia.
 While BoA doesn’t belong to any alliances, the airline does have very reasonable paid fares.
 For example, a business class seat from Miami to Bolivia generally costs under $800 one-way.